Last updated 22 April 2022

-Parents keep babies and toddlers on track with recommended immunizations by making frequent well-child visits to the pediatrician’s office.
-Adolescents and teenagers also need vaccines, but they tend not to visit the doctor as often as young children do.
-Not surprisingly, many teenagers haven’t received all of the vaccines recommended to protect them from potentially life-threatening diseases.
+Parents keep babies and toddlers on track with recommended immunizations through frequent well-child visits to the pediatrician’s office.
+Adolescents and teenagers also need vaccines, but they tend not to visit the doctor as often as young children.
+Not surprisingly, many teenagers haven’t received all the vaccines recommended to protect them from potentially life-threatening diseases.

-Data from the U.S. Centers for Disease Control and Prevention show that only about 39% of 17 year olds have received both recommended doses of meningococcal vaccine (Men ACWY), which protects against bacterial infections that may lead to amputation of infected limbs and death.
-In 2016, only 49.5% of teenage girls and 37.5 of teenage boys were up-to-date with the human papillomavirus vaccine (a vaccine that prevents infection with several viruses that cause cancer and genital warts).
-About 59% of U.S. children 17 years old and younger received the recommended influenza vaccine during the 2016-2017 influenza season.
-Clearly, large numbers of teenagers remain vulnerable to these diseases.
+Data from the U.S. Centers for Disease Control and Prevention show that only about of 17 year olds have received both recommended doses of meningococcal vaccine (Men ACWY), which protects against bacterial infections that may lead to amputation of infected limbs and death. , only 49.5% of teenage girls and 37.5 of teenage boys were up-to-date with the human papillomavirus vaccine (a vaccine that prevents infection with several viruses that cause cancer and genital warts).
+About 59% of U.S. children 17 years old and younger received the recommended influenza vaccine during the .
+Clearly, many teenagers were vulnerable to these diseases.

 Apart from protecting themselves, teenagers (and their parents) should consider the benefits of vaccination to the family and community.
-In most cases, a person who is successfully vaccinated against a disease cannot spread that disease to other people.
+In most cases, a person successfully vaccinated against a disease cannot spread that disease to other people.
 High rates of vaccination help protect those around us who cannot be immunized for health reasons (such as illness, age, or allergy).
-This principle is known as herd immunity, or community immunity.
+This principle is known as , or community immunity.

 Following are vaccines typically recommended for the pre-teen and teenage years.

 Early symptoms include runny nose, sneezing, a mild cough, and fever.
 However, the cough gradually becomes more severe.
-Eventually the patient experiences bouts of rapid coughing often followed by the “whooping” sound that gives the disease its common name as they try to inhale.
+Eventually, the patient experiences bouts of rapid coughing, often followed by the “whooping” sound that gives the disease its common name as they try to inhale.
 While the coughing fit is occurring, the patient may turn blue.
 Coughing may be severe enough to cause broken ribs, and coughing spells may last for weeks or months.
 Newborns, who are too young to be immunized, are especially vulnerable to severe complications or death from whooping cough.
-Family members of newborns are especially encouraged to be immunized in order to protect the newborn.
+Family members of newborns are encouraged to be immunized to protect the newborn.

 The quadrivalent meningococcal conjugate vaccine protects against the different illnesses caused by certain strains of Neisseria meningitidis bacteria.
 These illnesses together are referred to as meningococcal disease.
 Meningococcal bacteria can cause bloodstream infections, infection of the lining of the brain (meningitis), pneumonia, ear infections, and other infections.